-The objective of the Market Practitioners Group (MPG) is to enable a broad-based transition of the Johannesburg Interbank Average Rate (Jibar)-linked transactions to the selected successor rate, the South African Rand Overnight Index Average (ZARONIA), ahead of the proposed cessation date (end 2026) across the South African rand (ZAR) bond, loan and derivative markets.
+The main objective of the MPG is to enable a broad-based transition of Jibar-linked transactions to the preferred successor rate, ZARONIA, across bond, loan and derivative markets.
 This will reduce financial stability risks arising from the widespread reliance on Jibar.